mariojppereira/mariojppereira.github.io/README.md

 Login and Password Information
 ------------------------------

-* login: cav2020
+* login: cav
-* password: cav2020
+* password: cav

 Artifact Documentation
 ----------------------

-The artifact is located in `$HOME/cav2020/artifact`.
-The documentation for evaluating the artifact is contained in file `$HOME/cav2020/artifact/README.md`.
+The artifact is located in `$HOME/cav/artifact`.
+The documentation for evaluating the artifact is contained in file `$HOME/cav/artifact/README.md`.

-A shortcut to the `artifact` folder has been placed in the `desktop`.
+A shortcut to the `artifact` folder has been placed in the `Desktop`.

 Virtual Machine Image
 ---------------------

-Linux Ubuntu 18.04, 64-bit
+Linux Ubuntu 20.10, 64-bit

-CPU 1 core
+CPU 2 core

-RAM 4 Gb
+RAM 8 Gb

-DISK 25 Gb
+DISK 40 Gb

 Platform Used to Build the Virtual Machine Image
 ------------------------------------------------

+Lenovo Thinkpad X1 Carbon 8th Generation

-Linux Ubuntu 18.04, 64-bit, kernel 5.3.0-26-generic
+Linux Mint 20.1, 64-bit, kernel 5.4.0-60-generic

-CPU 4 cores Intel i7 2.6 GHz
+CPU 4 Cores Intel i7-10510U @1.80 GHz

-RAM 8 Gb
+RAM 16 Gb